 Microgaming begin their foray into live dealer gaming launching live baccarat.

 Evolution Gaming is founded as a specialist live dealer platform provider with a dealer studio in Riga, Latvia.
-In the three years to 2009, Evolution goes on to sign some of the biggest names in online gambling to their platform, including BetVictor, Unibet, 888.com, William Hill, and Ladbrokes.
+In the three years to 2009, Evolution goes on to sign some of the biggest names in online gambling to their platform, including BetVictor, Unibet, 888.com, and William Hill.

 The Bush Administration passes the Unlawful Internet Gambling Enforcement Act making it illegal for US financial institutions to facilitate transactions between US residents and online gambling operators not licensed in the US.

 Dublinbet launches, claiming to be the first online casino streaming games from a real ‘bricks and mortar’ casino…the Fitzwilliam Card Club and Casino in Dublin, Ireland using Vuetec’s Java based streaming and bet interface platform.

 UK betting institution Ladbrokes signs a licensing deal with CWC Gaming for use of its live dealer platform.

 2007 - Smart Live Casino begins broadcasts of roulette and blackjack games on Sky TV